-Tradition says that if you serve black eyed peas for new years it will bring you good fortune!
-A big batch of Hoppin John will hopefully bring fortune to each of us, but, I do know it will certainly bring warmth to your kitchen and dining rooms.
+Tradition says that if you serve black-eyed peas on the first day of the year, it will bring you good fortune all year long.
+A big batch of Hoppin John will hopefully bring fortune to each of us as well.
+I can not guarantee fortune but I do know this recipe will certainly bring warmth to your kitchen and your belly.

 - 1 tablespoon olive oil

 - 1 pound collard greens, stems removed, washed, dried and sliced thinly

 - 1/2 red pepper, small dice